Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 What are the Qualification Criteria?

 CE3.0 protection, first and foremost, only applies to Visa disputes that are categorized as 10.4 Other Fraud—Card Absent Environment.
-To protect sellers from false fraud claims from disputes and pre-disputes with 10.4 reason codes, a seller must establish and provide details of a pattern of prior, legitimate transaction history to help prove the cardholder participated in the transaction in question and it should not be deemed fraudulent.
+To protect merchants from false fraud claims from disputes and pre-disputes with 10.4 reason codes, a merchant must establish and provide details of a pattern of prior, legitimate transaction history to help prove the cardholder participated in the transaction in question and it should not be deemed fraudulent.

 Qualification Criteria: